Google to start getting Norwegian wind power by September

-OSLO Alphabet Inc's (GOOGL.O) Google unit expects to receive its first wind power from Norway by early September, the company told Reuters on Wednesday.
+OSLO (Reuters) - Alphabet Inc's (GOOGL.O) Google unit expects to receive its first wind power from Norway by early September, the company told Reuters on Wednesday.

 Tellenes wind farm, a 50-turbine strong wind farm of 160-megawatt (MW) capacity that is currently under development, will become Norway's largest wind farm and Google's biggest in Europe.